Gianni De Fabritiis

 Experimental Sciences & Mathematics

-ICREA research professor, associate professor, and group leader of the Computational Science Laboratory at UPF, and CEO/CSO at Acellera Ltd. Bachelor's degree with honors in applied mathematics (1997) from the University of Bologna and a Ph.D. from the University of London (2002).
+ICREA research professor, associate professor, and group leader of the Computational Science Laboratory at UPF, and CEO at Acellera Therapeutics.
+Bachelor's degree with honors in applied mathematics (1997) from the University of Bologna and a Ph.D. from the University of London (2002).
 I worked for the CINECA supercomputing center in Italy (1998-1999) and was a postdoctoral researcher at University College London (2003-2006).
-In 2006, I founded Acellera Ltd where I currently act as a CSO.
-In 2008 I won a tenure-track Ramon y Cajal research position and later the national I3-tenured program.
-In 2014 I became ICREA Research Professor.
-I performed research stays as visiting professor at Stanford University and at UCLA.
-He has published over a hundred articles in high-ranking international journals with an h-index of 45 and over 8000 citations with 1250 citations per year in 2021.
+I founded Acellera Ltd and later Acellera Therapeutics Inc where I currently act as CEO.
+In 2008, I won a tenure-track Ramon y Cajal research position and later the national I3-tenured program.
+In 2014, I became an ICREA Research Professor.
+I performed research stays as a visiting professor at Stanford University and at UCLA.
+I have published over a hundred articles in high-ranking international journals with an h-index of 58 and over 15k citations, with 2500 citations per year in 2025.

 Research interests